Skip to main content Go to Site Map

 Design Task: A room for seeing

 What is to be seen?
 The outside, the inside, both?
 Are you seeing people, the landscape, stillness, the future?
 What enables you to see, your eyes and the possibility of perspective?
 Are you seeing through windows, holes in the wall, a lens, a roof?
-What is the nature of this room for seeing?
+What's the nature of this room for seeing?
 Is the material soft, hard?
 Does it remind you of something?
-Where did this material come from and what’s its inherent quality?
-Are there objects in this room for seeing and what is their function?
-What is the scale of this room for seeing and why?
-What is the overall purpose of this room?
+Where did this material come from, and what are its inherent qualities?
+Are there objects in this room for seeing, and what are their functions?
+What's the scale of this room for seeing and why?
+What's the overall purpose of this room?

 Deliverables to be brought to first class: